RudolfVonKrugstein/jshaskell-blog/3_FirstInteractive/FirstInteractiveApplication.md

-In the [last Pos](http://jshaskell.blogspot.de/2012/07/hello-world.html) we wrote the first "Hello, World!" application.
+In the [last Post](http://jshaskell.blogspot.de/2012/07/hello-world.html) we wrote the first "Hello, World!" application.
 We saw how to import javascript functions in UHC and haste.

 We now want to do something more game like.
 Out goal over the next few post will be to write a breackout clone written in haskell, running in the browser!
 But first there are still a few things we need.
 To explore this we will write a little application displaying the paddle that can be moved with the arrow keys.
-Here is a preview:
+Here is a preview (you have to click on it so that it gains focus):

 <script src="https://sites.google.com/site/mindlettice/interactiveApp.txt" type="text/javascript">
 </script>
 <canvas height="400" id="canvas1" style="background-color: white;" width="600" tabindex="0"></canvas>

-For this we need to learn howto:
+For this we need to learn how to:

-* Set callbacks</li>
+* Set callbacks
 * Let different callback communicate
 * Draw on the canvas